 RSE is taught within the personal, social, health and economic (PSHE) curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).

 Pupils also receive stand-alone sex education sessions.

 Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships including:

-- Families and people who care for me
+- Families and people

-- Caring friendships
+who care for me

-- Respectful friendships
+- Respectful

-- Online friendships
+friendships

 - Being safe